-The National Nuclear Energy Generating Company "Energoatom" reported that the 4th reactor unit of the Zaporizhzhya Nuclear Power Plant was transitioned to hot shutdown pursuant to the order of the plant’s illegitimate management, thus violating the requirements of the license for operation.
-The Page explains what it means and what threats it entails.
+The National Nuclear Energy Generating Company "Energoatom" reported that the 4th reactor unit of the Zaporizhzhya Nuclear Power Plant was transitioned to hot shutdown pursuant to the order of the plant’s illegitimate management, thus violating the requirements of the license for operation. explains what it means and what threats it entails.

 Before July 24, when the transition of the 4th reactor unit to hot shutdown was disclosed, reactor unit No. 5 had been in the same condition despite the demands of the State Nuclear Regulatory Inspectorate.
 However, Telegram channels of the invaders report that it was allegedly decided to transition the 5th unit to cold shutdown.
 Therefore, the 4th reactor unit will likely be in hot shutdown instead of the 5th unit.